Rythamexc/Rythamexc/README.md

-Hi,I'm rythamexc.a 13 grade student in college,currently still a rookie programmer.
+Hi,I'm rythamexc.a 13 grade student in college,currently a programmer.
+my main languages are python and java.
+I am especially good at website designing.